aistomin/chrome-extention-sandbox/README.md

 Let's create a Chrome Extension, that would allow to search records by name (first + last name), email and phone number.

+## How to load the extension into Chrome?
+1. Clone the repo.
+2. Open Chrome and navigate to `chrome://extensions/`.
+3. Turn on Developer mode (toggle in the top right).
+4. Click Load unpacked.
+5. Select the [table-parser-extension](table-parser-extension) folder you created.
+6. Once the extension is loaded, you should see the extension icon in your toolbar.
+7. Click on the extension icon, and it should open the popup showing the "Hello World!" message.